property-based-fuzzing/home/README.md

     home
        |
        |--- code:                           The source code of PBFDroid
+           |
+           |--- start.py:                       The entry of the tool, which defines the input parameters
+           |--- fuzzing.py:                     The main part of our property-based fuzzing approach
+           |--- record.py:                      The main part of DMF instantiator
+           |
-       |--- app:                            Apk files of 12 open source apps used in our experiment
+       |--- app:                            The apk files of 12 open source apps used in our experiment
        |--- dmf:                            The folder where the defined DMFs are stored
        |